cstechfoodie/dates-ranger/README.md

 Dates-ranger helps you find date interval and calculate duration much easier than ever.
 This library is light-weighted and dependency free, and it is purely developed in [Typescript](https://www.npmjs.com/package/typescript).

-Tip: Use [chalk](https://github.com/sindresorhus/chalk) if you want colors in your CLI.

 ## Table of Contents

 - [Install](#install)